 The Tourism Ambassador Institute® has established the following fee structure in order to:

 CTA Annual Accreditation Fee:

-The CTA Annual Accreditation Fee includes an annual licensing fee authorizing the Accredited Provider to use the trademarked term CTA.
+The CTA Annual Accreditation Fee includes annual royalty-free licensing rights authorizing the Accredited Provider to use the trademarked term CTA™.
 In the event the Accredited Provider loses its accreditation, all licensing rights are withdrawn by the TAI.

 CTA Individual Fee:

 Accredited Provider will also be responsible for paying a CTA processing fee of $10.00 per CTA.
 This is per individual CTA, on an annual basis.

 In the event an Accredited Provider does not conform to the accreditation standards established by the TAI, all program accreditation and licensing rights to the CTA designation will be withdrawn and the organization will cease to use the trademarked CTA® (Certified Tourism Ambassador™) or TAI® (Tourism Ambassador Institute®) names in conjunction with their current or future front-line training or ambassador programs.
 The formal appeals process may be used and reinstatement may be granted by TAI, if significant quality assurance compliance has occurred.

 Copyright © 2006- Tourism Ambassador Institute®